Egypt protests: Сars torched, police firebombed at US Embassy (VIDEO)

 Egyptian protesters set a car on fire, erected barricades, and threw Molotov cocktails at officers outside the US Embassy in Cairo on Thursday.
 Security forces formed a ring around the embassy and threw stones at demonstrators.

-Egyptian President Mohammed Morsi pledged to prevent further attacks against foreign embassies in Cairo.
+Earlier in the day, police fired tear gas and warning shots at the crowd.
+224 demonstrators were injured and at least 12 others arrested.Tensions continue to mount, as a crowd of protesters attempting to enter the compound are continuously repelled by police.Egyptian President Mohammed Morsi pledged to prevent further attacks against foreign embassies in Cairo.
 Morsi made the remarks during a trip to the European Union, where he condemned the violence “in the clearest terms.”